dacr/code-examples-manager/README.md

 # CEM - Code Examples Manager [![][CodeExamplesManagerImg]][CodeExamplesManagerLnk] ![Scala CI][scalaci-master]

-Code example manager (CEM) is a software tool which manage your notes and your code examples and provide publish mechanisms to [github.com][githubcom] (as [gists][gists]) or [gitlab.com][gitlabcom] (as [snippets][snippets]).
+Code example manager (CEM) is a software managing your notes and code examples and provide publish mechanisms to [github.com][githubcom] (as [gists][gists]) or [gitlab.com][gitlabcom] (as [snippets][snippets]).

 All my notes and code examples (my programming knowledge base) are now managed using this tool, you can take a look to **[my public gists overview on github][mygists]** to illustrate the publishing work achieved by CEM.

 ![](images/cloudtags.png)